 My affinity for language brought about MEDITATIONS IN AN EMERGENCY in 2023, a series titled after and referencing important books of poetry, in which I explore the complexities of our connections to one another through the context of clothing and textiles.

-From 2019 through 2021, I constructed MARGINALIA from encyclopedias, which examines the changes in how we think about and share information and asks wall-sized questions about where we’re headed and what we want to create.
+From 2019 through 2021, I created MARGINALIA from encyclopedias, which examines the changes in how we think about and share information and asks wall-sized questions about where we’re headed and what we want to create.